Application & procedures ASF-DAP

 - The ASF-DAP Awards will be paid to the students in 12 monthly instalments, starting in the first month of their AUC studies.

-Do not wait until you hear if you have been offered a place at AUC or not before sending your application for an ASF-DAP Award, as you may miss the deadline of 1 April 2017.
+Do not wait until you hear if you have been offered a place at AUC or not before sending your application for an ASF-DAP Award, as you may miss the application deadline.